murillo-group/sarkas/docs/installation.rst

 Requirements
 ------------
-If you already have a version of python3 installed, you may still need to download additional packages such as pyfftw_, fdint_, and numba_.
+If you already have a version of python3 installed, you may still need to download additional packages such as pyfftw_, fdint_, tqdm_, and numba_.
 If you have the most recent version of Anaconda installed, you should already have numba, installed.
 Sarkas requires the following packages: numba_ which allows it to run as fast (if not faster) than C++ or Fortran, pyfftw_, to perform Fourier transforms, and fdint_ to calculate Fermi-Dirac integrals.